roshanpoudyal/3D_interactive_graphics_rendering_engine/README.md

     - [Raylib wiki](https://github.com/raysan5/raylib/wiki).
 For example tutorial on getting started on linux:
         - [Working with Raylib on Linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).
         - [VSCode IDE configuration](https://github.com/raysan5/raylib/wiki/Using-raylib-in-VSCode).
+    - You could also later integrate it with libraries like [OpenCV for image processing and computer vision](https://opencv.org/) or [Dlib](http://dlib.net/) or any other libraries for any functionalities you would require in future.
 ------------------------------------------------

 #### Getting Started with OpenGL application development on Linux: